Three Great R’s. And now the Fourth.

 The Great Return.
 Or what is being called the Boomerang – the phenomenon is used to describe the return of employees who had left earlier.

-Every organization and leader has had to confront and is being challenged to navigate through this biggest churn in the employment landscape.
+Every organisation and leader has had to confront and is being challenged to navigate through this biggest churn in the employment landscape.

 Evolution of the Crisis